MedSecurance/CommunicationRecommendation/README.md

      - `ADMIN_EMAIL`: A valid email address for the network administrator
      - `UPDATE_DELAY_MINUTES`: Defines how often the tool will request information for unknown devices on the network from the device manager module.
 Default is 1 minute.
      - `EMAIL_DELAY_DAYS`: How frequently the tool will send an unknown device email alert to the `ADMIN_EMAIL` in days.
 Default is 1 day.
+     - `KEYCLOAK_BACKEND_URL`: The URL of the Keycloak server.
+This is required for the `backend` application to communicate with the Keycloak server.
+     - `REACT_APP_KEYCLOAK_URL`: The URL of the Keycloak server.
+This is required for the `frontend` application to communicate with the Keycloak server.

 3. Build and start the Docker containers:
    ```bash